namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Changed
 - This time ZipCar app did not ask to take exterior interior photos , weird.
 On either start or end of trip.
 But lots of trash in the zip car at the start haha so I emailed them photos of drinks in cup holders.
 Well other people left their fanct usb C cable thqt I guess they couldnt use since the Kia did not support USB C (2026-04-05).
+- Switched from control-p aka ctrl-p on vim, to [fzf](https://github.com/junegunn/fzf.vim) (2026-04-11).

 ### Logged
 - Guess I have a gopher [neighbor](https://vimeo.com/1182484375) (2026-04-12).